 Gregg Haddad was elected to the Connecticut General Assembly in 2010 and represents the 54th Assembly District.
-He has stood strong on the issue of college affordability and currently serves as Assistant Deputy Speaker and is a member of the Higher Education and Employment Advancement Committee.
+He has stood strong on the issue of college affordability and currently serves as Assistant Deputy Speaker and is a former chair and current member of the Higher Education and Employment Advancement Committee.

 Also a member of the Appropriations Committee, Gregg has opposed cuts to state funding for towns while supporting a balanced budget.
 In addition, he is a member of the Government Administration and Elections Committee.